Visitor Insurance FAQ

 Comprehensive Coverage Plans have relatively higher premiums, but in turn offer better benefits than the Scheduled Benefits Plans.

-Examples of comprehensive coverage plans include Diplomat America, Atlas America, Liaison Continent, and Patriot America.
+Examples of comprehensive coverage plans include Diplomat America, Atlas America, Liaison Travel series, and Patriot series and more.

 Buy American Insurance vs. Home Country Insurance Company